With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreBenefis Hospitals Inc Behavioral Health Services is a mental health facility in Cascade County, MT, located at 500 15th Avenue South, 59405.
-Benefis Hospitals Inc Behavioral Health Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Benefis Hospitals Inc Behavioral Health Services provides group therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Learn MoreBenefis Hospitals Inc Behavioral Health Services is one of mental health facilities in Cascade County, Montana, located at 500 15th Avenue South, 59405 zip code.
+Benefis Hospitals Inc Behavioral Health Services provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Benefis Hospitals Inc Behavioral Health Services provides individual psychotherapy, group therapy and psychotropic medication to seniors 65 or older, young adults and adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.